3dlg-hcvc/Bioscan-ImgFilter/README.md

 ![Overview](./images/overview.png)

-The image filtering tool uses ResNet-18 CNN to classify images based on the presence of a valid bounding box.
+The image filtering tool uses the pre-trained ResNet-18 CNN to classify images based on the presence of a valid bounding box.
 It automates the image annotation process, saving time and ensuring consistent, standardized classification, thereby eliminating manual dataset labeling.
 This is particularly advantageous for large-scale image datasets, improving efficiency and accuracy in data preparation.
 By filtering out images without valid bounding boxes, it maintains dataset integrity, crucial for training reliable machine learning models.
 ResNet-18’s robustness ensures precise and reliable classification, making it valuable across various machine learning workflows.

 # Dataset
 The filtering tool has been trained and validated on a collection of 929 diverse insect records that vary widely in image quality.
 Some images are clear and well-defined, with easily identifiable bounding boxes, while others may be blurry or lack adequate bounding box annotations.